MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/teams-bot.md

 ms.author: mhart
 manager: shellyha
 ---
-# Connect Microsoft Teams with Customer Insights
+# Work with the Customer Insights Teams bot
 You can now connect Dynamics 365 Customer Insights with Microsoft Teams, so that you and your employees can consume unified customer profiles with the help of a bot in Microsoft Teams.
 ## Prerequisites
 In order to configure Dynamics 365 Customer Insights in Microsoft Teams, make sure